- What is CRICOS?

 Complaints and appeals

 Under the ESOS National Code 2007, international students have the right to access an appropriate internal complaints and appeal process.
-This requirement is satisfied by the Student Complaints and Appeals - Governing Policy and the Student Complaints and Appeals - Procedures.
+This requirement is satisfied by the below grievance policies:

 Students who are not satisfied with the outcome arising from the University’s internal complaints and appeals process, may refer their appeal or complaint to a relevant external agency.